-These are live recordings of Three Songs by Petter Foggitt.
+These are live recordings of three movements of Three Songs by Peter Foggitt.
 They were performed at St Pancras Parish Church on Friday 15 May 2015 by William Petter (tenor) and Peter Foggitt (piano).

 Peter Foggitt is a pianist, organist, composer, and conductor.
 He made his concerto debut at fourteen, and his BBC Radio 3 debut (Rachmaninov Piano Concerto No. 3) whilst a finalist at Cambridge.
 He won the MBF Accompanist’s Prize at the 2013 Kathleen Ferrier Awards, the Pianists’ Prize at the Emmy Destinn Awards and First Prize at the Croydon Concerto Competition, and with his vocal ensemble, Cries of London, the 2011 Royal Over-Seas League Annual Music Competition.

 As a solo and ensemble pianist, Foggitt maintains a busy and diverse schedule.
 He has worked with Trio Ischl, Aurora Orchestra and London Contemporary Orchestra, and has performs as a concerto soloist with orchestras across Britain in repertoire ranging from Handel to Gershwin.

 At the organ, Foggitt has appeared as soloist with Covent Garden Chamber Orchestra, and Croydon Symphony Orchestra, as a recitalist, a continuo player, and with choirs including Oxford Voices, Il Suono, The Choir of Hampstead Parish Church, and The Choir of St Bartholomew the Great, and instrumental ensembles including the English Symphony Orchestra.
 He is in demand as a repetiteur, working particularly in new opera and with Sir John Eliot Gardiner and The Monteverdi Choir.